-More than 3,000 small clay tablets have been discovered in the royal treasury.
+More than 3,000 small clay tablets discovered in the royal treasury.
 Palm-sized tablets with special and interesting content; including workers’ wages.
 These tablets show that in 500 BC, the workers who participated in the construction of this construction had defined wages.
 In addition, men and women had equal rights.

 Apadana Palace Architecture

 The Architecture of this palace is another wonder of Persepolis.
 The height of the columns was 20 meters and 72 columns supported the roof of this palace.
 One of the wonders of this palace is the distance between the columns.
 The weight of each column is 90 tons and they were topped with a two-headed cow or a two-headed lion.

 More than 3,000 reliefs and statues discovered in this complex; but there is no scene of war, bloodshed, line of slaves on them.
 It shows that the Achaemenid kings believed in peace, friendship and ethnic unity.

 This is another wonder of Persepolis that is not visible.
 In fact, these canals are the sewage systems that are more than 2 km long and about 5-6 meters deep.
 Archaeologists are still exploring these underground canals.